“Buy Nothing Day” usually lands on the last weekend of November each year.

 I find it ironic in a calendar already filled with ribbons of every colour representing days of awareness, that humans now feel the need to create a ‘Buy Nothing Day‘ to make us aware of our own foibles, when in reality we should be applying this ethos to every time we shop.

 I, for one don’t buy into the ‘special day’ approach.
-It’s just a way of life, a-la Less Equals More.
+It’s just a way of life, it’s in the name . . .
+Less Equals More.
 Feel free to share your thoughts.